 This spring, the Mythgard Academy explores new frontiers, making its first foray into the genre of science fiction with the much-loved modern classic, Ender’s Game by Orson Scott Card.
 We will discuss the book in five weekly sessions, and then take a sixth session in which to discuss the recent film adaptation of the book.
 Like all Mythgard Academy classes, this study is free and open to the public.
 You can download audio or video recordings of the class sessions here from our website, through our Mythgard podcast feed on iTunes, or through our Ender’s Game course on iTunes U. You are also invited to participate in the class live!
 The first 100 attendees will be able to take part in the interactive class discussions, which will take place on Tuesday evenings at 9:30 pm (EDT), starting on April 1, 2014.

 If you missed our fundraising campaign but would still like to take part in our class voting process to decide our future topics for the rest of the year, it isn’t too late!
-Check out the terms as laid out in the Indiegogo campaign (linked above), and then make your own contribution to us directly.
+Visit our donation page and help support our free classes!

 – Dr. Corey Olsen